The City Bushman

 The City Bushman is a poem by iconic Australian writer and poet Henry Lawson.
 It was first published in The Bulletin magazine on 6 August 1892, under the title In Answer to "Banjo", and Otherwise.
 It was the fourth work in the Bulletin Debate, a series of poems by both Lawson and Andrew Barton "Banjo" Paterson, and others, about the true nature of life in the Australian bush.

 In The City Bushman, Lawson responds to Paterson's poem, In Defence of the Bush, quoting a number of phrases, and criticising each in turn.

+Publication details

+After its initial publication in The Bulletin on 9 July 1892, the poem was then included in the following collections and anthologies: